ludihan/ludihan/README.md

 I'm a brazilian developer based in Manaus, Amazonas, Brazil.

-Currently developing a database management system with a query language based on relational algebra.

 My main interests are: Linux, DevOps, Web Development (front-end and back-end), Embedded Systems, Systems Programming and Game Development.

 Nice to meet you!